 When the chlorine level gets too low, bacteria and algae spores are able to multiply and reproduce faster, which causes unhealthy risks to swimmers.

-Shocking a pool refers to the process of adding enough chlorine and maintaining it long enough in order to raise the free chlorine level and kill organic material in the pool.
+Shocking a pool refers to the process of adding enough chlorine and maintaining it long enough in order to kill organic material in the pool.